kindista/kindista/src/facebook.md

 [ ] review code

 #Clean-up
-[ ] uncomment facebook-signup in features/login
+[ ] uncomment facebook-signup in features/login and features/signup
 [ ] Remove *productionp* restriction from signup page

 #Deploy on server